JANUARY MEETING: PROTECTING KENTUCKY'S NATURAL RESOURCES

 - Join the Cornell Laboratory of Ornithology's eBird and Merlin sites.
 They're free and easy to use, and they are a great way to record your bird observations and find and identify birds.

 - If you have a yard, research how to make it bird friendly by adding native plants, feeders and water sources.
-Then add.

 - Join the Kentucky Ornithological Society (KOS).